 Men often suffer in silence when it comes to physical and mental health.
 Around the world, on average, men die almost six years earlier than women.
 Globally, a man dies every minute from suicide.

-At the beginning of November, men around the world start clean shaven and then grow moustaches for the month to raise funds and awareness to combat prostate cancer, testicular cancer, mental health problems, and other men’s health issues.
+At the beginning of November, men around the world start clean-shaven and then grow mustaches for the month to raise funds and awareness to combat prostate cancer, testicular cancer, mental health problems, and other men’s health issues.

 Bass Reeves – Legendary African-American Lawman and Lone Ranger

 Bass Reeves is commonly known as the Real Lone Ranger.
 Born into slavery in 1838, Reeves eventually escaped and fled to the Natives Territory where he lived among the Cherokee, Creeks, and Seminoles.

 Reeves, who was a skilled marksman and detective, was recruited to be the first black deputy to serve west of the Mississippi River in 1875.
 When he retired in 1907, Reeves had recorded over 3,000 arrests including some of the most dangerous criminals of the time.

 Billy Dee Williams – Actor and Dancing with the Stars contestant